 Proper knowledge about how deep utilities should be buried is essential for any construction project.
 Knowing the appropriate depth for burying utility lines will help ensure that installations are completed correctly and safely.
 Most utilities are generally buried anywhere from two to three feet underground, depending on the size and type of utility line.

 When determining the correct depth for burying a utility line, there are a few essential considerations to keep in mind: the type of pipe or wire being used, soil conditions, and environmental factors.
 For example, sewage lines often need to be buried deeper than other pipelines because they must be kept away from surface water sources or potable water supplies.
-Electrical lines should always be buried deeper than any other pipeline since high-voltage cables create an electrical hazard at shallow depths.
+Electrical lines should always be buried more profoundly than any other pipeline since high-voltage cables create an electrical hazard at shallow depths.

 Colors for marking the area are:

-Do not make mistake and cut utility line :
+Do not make a mistake and cut the utility line :

 Do not forget that you must know the minimum digging depth for water pipes and some buried utilities.